Shelby Chong

 Shelby Chong (née Fiddis; born February 1, 1948) is an American comedian, actress and producer who was the executive producer of Best Buds (2003) and the associate producer of four Cheech & Chong films.
-She is the wife of comedian and actor Tommy Chong.
+She is married to the comedian and actor Tommy Chong.

 Early life

 Shelby (Sharon) Fiddis was born in Los Angeles, California in 1948.
 She attended Gladstone Secondary School in Vancouver, BC from Grade 7 to 12, graduating in 1966.

 Career

 Interested in acting and comedy, she started performing in local clubs as a stand-up comedian.